 – rough patches of thick skin on the ball, heel, or side of the foot can build up in response to the supination of a high-arched foot.
 Though not dangerous, calluses can still feel strange and for people with high arches, the calluses may be excessive and unsightly.

-– also known as stone bruise, metatarsalgia is the term given to the inflammation and pain in the ball of the foot from the constant pounding with the ground.
+– also known as a stone bruise, metatarsalgia is the term given to the inflammation and pain in the ball of the foot from the constant pounding with the ground.
 As the vertical forces of walking and standing are unevenly distributed to the heel and ball of the foot in someone with a high arch, the natural cushioning on the ball of the foot starts to wear away and the metatarsal bones that connect the foot to the toe start to feel the impact.

 How Can High Arches Be Managed?

 The good news is that high arches can often be managed with non-invasive measures like utilizing orthotic aids, bracing the foot or ankle, or modifying your footwear.
 Orthotic supports for high arch feet aim to fill in the cavity of a tall arch to more readily disperse the shock (and weight) of your foot’s impact on the ground when walking and standing.
 They can also offer extra cushioning to the heel and forefoot as well as provide stability to the ankle to prevent sprains.